 (xylophone music) - Hi, my name's Rich Harrington. - And I'm Keith Kiska. - And welcome.
-We're going to be exploring putting the camera into motion with time lapse.
-And you might remember Keith, he joined us for our time lapse essentials class.
-Keith, good to have you back. >> Thanks.
-Great to be here. - And we're going to be exploring all sorts of techniques over today and tomorrow while we're shooting.
-We're going to be putting the camera into motion while shooting time lapse.
-Now, at the basic level, this could be as simple as pushing and moving the camera.
-But, Keith, you have a lot of experience with advanced motorized rigs.
+We're going to be exploring putting the camera into motion with time-lapse.
+And you might remember Keith.
+He joined us for our Time-Lapse Essentials class.
+Keith, good to have you back. - Thanks, great to be here. - And we're going to be exploring all sorts of techniques over today and tomorrow while we're shooting.
+We're going to be putting the camera into motion while shooting time-lapse.
+Now, at the basic level, this could be as simple as pushing and moving the camera, but, Keith, you have a lot of experience with advanced motorized rigs.

-Describe what those are like? >> Well, advanced motorized rigs are really add another level of motion to it, so you can go left to right and slide and add a full two2 axis movement to the top of the head too.
-So, it can add a lot more movement. - And this is producing some of the really high end, professional style time lapse shots that you see when you're checking them out on websites or in professional commercials.
+Describe what those are like. - [Keith] Well, advanced motorized rigs really add another level of motion to it, so you can go left to right, and slide, and add a full two-axis movement to the top of the head, too, so it can add a lot more movement. - And this is producing some of the really high-end, professional-style time-lapse shots that you see when you're checking them out on websites, or in professional commercials.
 And Keith, you actually do a lot of this work professionally.
-You get hired by clients to produce- >> Mm-hm. >> Top notch timelines. >> Absolutely.
-A lot of times we shoot hotels, exteriors, sunsets, and a lot of nature stuff too.
-So it's very exciting.
+You get hired by clients to produce top-notch time-lapses. - Absolutely.
+A lot of the times we shoot hotels, exteriors, sunsets, and a lot of nature stuff, too, so it's very exciting.

 - So, we are actually going to be shooting both that.
-We are here in downtown Las Vegas, we're going to be doing some shooting here on the Las Vegas strip, and then we're also going to head out into the desert.
-So you'll see some examples of both nature and mankind all in one title.
+We are here in downtown Las Vegas.
+We're going to be doing some shooting here on the Las Vegas strip, and then we're also gonna head out into the desert.
+So, you'll see some examples of both nature and mankind all in one title.
 We've got a lot of great stuff to look at, so I'd like to thank you guys for joining us, and welcome to the course.